Board Certified Podiatrists | Expert Foot & Ankle Care

 The HikePro is built for the specific demands of hiking footwear: rigid hiking boots that need an insole that fills the boot’s internal volume, uneven terrain that demands dynamic arch response, and multi-hour use where cushioning fatigue matters.
 The HikePro has the most cushioning depth of the Curex line.

-Michigan angle: Whether you’re hiking Pictured Rocks, the Pinckney Recreation Area, or the Pere Marquette Rail Trail — the HikePro provides the arch support that prevents plantar fasciitis from developing on long day hikes.
+Michigan angle: If you’re hiking Pictured Rocks, the Pinckney Recreation Area, or the Pere Marquette Rail Trail — the HikePro provides the arch support that prevents plantar fasciitis from developing on long day hikes.

 [AFFILIATE LINK — Curex HikePro]